Summer: Digital Photography PortfolioJoin our mailing list

 Develop a portfolio of photographic work, gain new skills in digital photography and grow your existing knowledge of the history, theory and practice of photography.
 Explore street portraiture, studio portraiture and the urban landscape.

-Taught by: Tutors and technicans from BA (Hons) Photography
+Taught by: Tutors and technicians from BA (Hons) Photography

 Gain new skills in digital photography, develop a portfolio of strong photographic work and grow your existing knowledge of the history, theory and practice of photography.
 Explore a wide range of photographic genres such as street photography, portraiture, photojournalism, conceptual photography and fashion photography.